Jenbai22/ripe-tomatoes/journals/jen_bailey.md

 ## Jan 19

 Today we finished the favorites page, and added remove from favorites buttons, once it was all working we merged our dream branch with the main.
 I worked on some more tests last night on my branch which we merged to main.
 Tomorrow we are going to attempt to add a clear button to the search bar and add a number of how many people have a movie in their favorites.

+## Jan 20

+Today we created a favorites count to show how many times a movie has been added to a users favorites.
+We made it so that random movies show on the homepage.
+We also added a loading bar to show whilst the page is loading.